HurubeanAlexia/Weather-App/README.md

 Technologies Used: HTML, CSS, JavaScript

-API Used
--OpenWeatherMap API for fetching weather data
+API Used: OpenWeatherMap API for fetching weather data

 How to Use
 1. Clone or download the repository to your local machine.